geeknik/my-awesome-stars/topics.md

 - [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 - [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 Unlike other versions, our implementation do
 - [eset/nimfilt](https://github.com/eset/nimfilt) - A collection of modules and scripts to help with analyzing Nim binaries
-- [chainguard-dev/malcontent](https://github.com/chainguard-dev/malcontent) - detect malicious program behaviors
+- [chainguard-dev/malcontent](https://github.com/chainguard-dev/malcontent) - the paranoid open-source malware scanner
 - [albertan017/LLM4Decompile](https://github.com/albertan017/LLM4Decompile) - Reverse Engineering: Decompiling Binary Code with Large Language Models
 - [ex0dus-0x/fuzzable](https://github.com/ex0dus-0x/fuzzable) - Framework for Automating Fuzzable Target Discovery with Static Analysis.
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers